decentraland/adr/docs/ADR-75-profile-validations.md

 ## Consequences

-Deployments after this ADR is effective will no longer be allowed when deploying either invalid urns or use nft names or wearables that are not owned by the address deploying the profile.
+Deployments after this ADR is effective will no longer be allowed when deploying either invalid URNs or use nft names or wearables that are not owned by the address deploying the profile.

 All deployments prior to this ADR being effective will not be validated as they might